 - Analog and digital mode repeater - in full duplex mode only, same mode or mixed mode repeater (e.g. FM to Codec2 and viceversa, or FM to Opus and viceversa)

-- Repeater linking via VOIP and Mumble - a group of repeaters can be linked by sharing the same Mumble channel.
-This feature is still experimental and WIP.
+- Radio node linking via VOIP and Mumble protocol - a group of radio nodes can be linked by sharing the same logical Mumble channel.
+Advantages of using the Mumble VOIP protocol include: multicast full-duplex voice transmission, no call setup overhead after initial network connection, simplicity of implementation, user defined logical channels, free software and open standard.
+This feature is still undergoing development.

 - Full duplex and simplex operation

 - Fast tune reverse repeater shift using dedicated button

 - Split operation (transmit on other frequency than the receive frequency with no shift limitation, used mostly for repeater operation)